dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 ## Embrace Modularity: Basic React Components

+Programming in a modular way - i.e. packaging bits of functionality into distinct components or modules - tends to make our code more eloquent, flexible and maintainable.

-While JSX works fairly nicely (and can be combined with all the logic ability of JavaScript to do some interesting things), it'd be nice if we could package up bits of functionality into modules or components.
-React lets us do this as well—basically allowing us to add our own HTML tags to the browser!
+So far, we've seen how JSX can be combined with all the logic ability of JavaScript to do some interesting things.
+It'd be nice now if we could package up pieces of JSX functionality into unique components.
+React lets us do this as well—basically allowing us to add our own unique HTML tags to the browser!

-For instance, let's package up the paragraphs from previously into a React component.
+For instance, let's package up the previous paragraphs into a React component.

 ```JavaScript
 var Paragraphs = React.createClass({